Is therapy only for one person?

 Can I ask questions before I make an appointment?

 Certainly!
-In fact each individual therapist will encourage everyone to be absolutely certain they have chosen the right therapist for themselves and know there may be many questions to ask.
+In fact, each individual therapist will encourage everyone to be absolutely certain they have chosen the right therapist for themselves and know there may be many questions to ask.
+We are here for you!
+No question is offensive, too difficult, silly, or “stupid”!
+We are highly trained and experienced therapists.
+Our utmost goal is to facilitate a relationship where you feel safe and supported so that you can heal and get on with your life!

 When a teenager comes to therapy what happens?